paulbjensen/cross-platform-desktop-applications/chapter-01/hello-world-electron/README.md

 ### About this application

-This application was created for [Cross Platform Desktop Applications](http://manning.com/books/cross-platform-desktop-applications)
+This application was created for [Cross Platform Desktop Applications](https://manning.com/books/cross-platform-desktop-applications).

 ### Licence and Credits

-&copy;2016 Paul Jensen.
+&copy; 2016 Paul Jensen.
 The app source code is licensed under the MIT License.